-I have been a teacher and school counselor for over ten years, and I would not recommend Ashbrook Independent School.
-My child had an awful experience at this school despite being an excellent student and a really nice, well-behaved kid.
+I have been a teacher, school counselor, and parent at various private and public schools in Corvallis, and Ashbrook Independent School is NOT a school I would recommend for any student.
+My child had an awful experience at this school despite being an excellent student and a nice, well-behaved kid.
 I found the administration to be very difficult to work with and not supportive or responsive.
-Ashbrook's curriculum is not unique or challenging compared to local public schools; instead, it seemed inferior in some content areas as I had to supplement my child's math instruction at home to keep him challenged.
-I thought the school might have a better social environment, but that was not the case.
-Ashbrook has students with behavioral issues, and the school's small size makes it difficult to avoid certain peers.
-I chose Ashbrook because of its small class size, but the school felt a little too small.
-Most concerning to me was the lack of care the administration showed towards my and other children.
-The warmth and compassion that is so vital in a school is noticeably absent from Ashbrook.
-Be sure to talk to current and former parents if you are considering this school.
-I was personally and professionally very disappointed in Ashbrook!
+The curriculum is not unique or challenging; instead it was inferior to area public schools in some content areas, and I had to supplement my child's math instruction at home.
+The school has students with behavioral issues, and its small size makes it difficult to avoid certain peers.
+I like small schools, but Ashbrook Independent School felt too small, and my child found it socially stifling.
+Most concerning to me was the lack of care the administration showed towards my and other students.
+The warmth and compassion that is so vital to a school is noticeably absent from this school.
+I was personally and professionally very disappointed by Ashbrook Independent School!

 I am amazed by reviewers who state that Ashbrook does not compare to the academic rigor of the public schools.
 Our child's bright friends who attend public school are about a year behind her in math and writing and do not even take history.
 Please visit Ashbrook and talk to current students before making your choice.

 I was very disappointed by Ashbrook.
 It advertises itself to be an excellent educational option, but in reality it doesn't measure up to local public schools.
 In terms of academic rigor and student behavior, I have been far more impressed with our neighborhood school and its students.
 My child is very bright and was bored at Ashbrook, so we moved on and are so glad we did!
 I would not recommend Ashbrook.